GERMANY, University of Trier

 Participating students receive four units per semester, provided all coursework is completed, all required exams are taken, and final papers are submitted.
 Students must take between 15 and 17 credit hours per semester to receive 4 Clark units of credit; less than 15 hours will result in fewer Clark credits.
 The German as a Foreign Language course meets for up to 12 hours per week during the semester and can be awarded three Clark units.
 In addition to this course, students take a one unit translation course.
 Students are eligible to enroll in any course for which they are qualified, with the exception of a very few specialized subjects.
 Please check with the Study Abroad Office to ensure credit transferability of credit.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to Trier.
+You will be billed a one-time $1000 study abroad fee which will appear on your tuition bill.
 You will be billed by the University of Trier directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals).
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees at Trier for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.